Ryuanxue/FIPA/examples/chage/READEME.md

 - For details on each step, refer to the main FIPA README.md in the project root.
 - Adjust paths and filenames as needed for your own environment.

-## Running the Manually Partitioned Program
+## Running the Partitioned Program

 The result of automatic partitioning may require manual adjustments.
 We provide a runnable version in `output/finally_partition`.